bsharathramesh/HW2_SoftwareEngineering/README.md

 2) Python3 execution Environment has to be setup
 3) Git Module has to imported/installed on the system

-1) The bugs are introduced in the bug_fix_ruby.rb especially in the function game_of_life2.
+4) The bugs are introduced in the bug_fix_ruby.rb especially in the function game_of_life2.

-2) The developer has to find the bugs and debug them.
+5) The developer has to find the bugs and debug them.
+6) In the same directory where execute.py and bug_fix_ruby.rb is present, please create an empty notepad file 'log.txt' if it doesnot exist.(Do this if the file is not present and you get error regarding this)
-3) There is no need to run the ruby file individually.
+7) There is no need to run the ruby file individually.
 The developer has to correct the program and run the python file execute.py using python3.

    $python3 execute.py
+8) In log.txt file in line number 8 where file_list is defined, please enter the absolute path of the address of log.txt file.
-4) There are three test cases introduced of which all have to be passed in order for the program to successfully compile.
+9) There are three test cases introduced of which all have to be passed in order for the program to successfully compile.
-5) The base test case has to be passed in order further move on to Test Case 2 and Test Case 3
+10) The base test case has to be passed in order further move on to Test Case 2 and Test Case 3
-6) The program may or may not contain the syntax errors.
+11) The program may or may not contain the syntax errors.
-7) Every time the program is executed, time will be logged on the log.txt file.
+12) Every time the program is executed, time will be logged on the log.txt file.
-8) The log.txt file is automatically updated on the github in the developers branch each time the program is compiled.
+13) The log.txt file is automatically updated on the github in the developers branch each time the program is compiled.